-Frederick Coleman Murphy served his country as a medic during World War II.
+Private First Class Frederick Coleman Murphy served his country as a medic during World War II.
 He was killed in action in Germany in 1945 and was posthumously awarded the Medal of Honor.
-The National Archives facility in Waltham, MA, is named the Frederick C. Murphy Federal Center to honor Murphy’s service, heroism, and sacrifice.
+The National Archives facility in Waltham, Massachusetts is named the Frederick C. Murphy Federal Center to honor Pfc.
+Murphy’s service, heroism, and sacrifice.

-Frederick C. Murphy was born in Boston, Massachusetts, on July 27, 1918, and lived in Quincy, MA.
-He was a 1939 graduate of Thayer Academy, a private school in Braintree, MA.
+Frederick C. Murphy was born in Boston, Massachusetts, on July 27, 1918, and lived in nearby Quincy.
+He was a 1939 graduate of Thayer Academy, a private school in Braintree, Massachusetts.

 Murphy married his high school sweetheart Virginia Maxwell and enrolled at the University of Pennsylvania in the fall of 1939.
-Following the attack on Pearl Harbor in 1941, Murphy applied to the U.S. Army but failed two physicals and was classified 4-F. After corrective back surgery, he entered the service in November 1943, enlisiting from Weymouth, MA, where he lived.
-He became a medic in the U.S. Army 259th, Infantry 65th, Infantry Division.
+Following the attack on Pearl Harbor in 1941, Murphy applied to the U.S. Army but failed two physicals and was classified 4-F. After corrective back surgery, he entered the service in November 1943, enlisting at Weymouth, Massachusetts, where he lived.
+He became a medic in the U.S. Army 259th Infantry, 65th Infantry Division.

 Murphy received his basic training at Camp Shelby, Mississippi, and his medical and surgical technician training from Fitzsimons General Hospital at Denver, Colorado.

-As a medic with E Company, the 259th In March, the division took on its first major combat assignment near Saarlautern, Germany: to break through the reputedly invincible defenses of the Siegfried Line.
-Infantry 65th Division, Murphy landed in France in January, 1945.
+As a medic with E Company, 259th Infantry, Murphy landed in France in January, 1945.
+In March, the 65th Infantry Division undertook its first major combat assignment to break through the reputedly invincible defenses of the Siegfried Line near Saarlautern, Germany.

 The Battle: Assault on the Siegfried Line

 The Siegfried Line was the major German defense at the French border and consisted of a series of pill box-shaped fortifications.
-General Patton’s Third Army, which included Private Murphy's 65th Division, opened an attack on that line in early March, 1945.
-On March 18, after 12 days of fighting, the Americans commenced a frontal assault in the Saarlautern sector.
-By March 21, the 65th had accomplished its goal and broken through the Siegfried Line.
+General Patton’s Third Army, which included Pfc.
+Murphy's 65th Infantry Division, opened an attack on the line in early March, 1945.
+On March 18, after 12 days of fighting, the Americans commenced a frontal assault in the Saarlautern sector of the line.
+By March 21, the 65th Infantry Division had accomplished its goal and broken through the Siegfried Line.

 MURPHY, FREDERICK C.